-Mr. Lowe is a party to an agreement which provides that if he dies while he is employed by the Company \$158,400 per year will be paid to his beneficiaries for 15 years following his death.
+Mr. Lowe is a party to two agreements with the Company.
+The first agreement provides that if he dies while he is employed by the Company \$158,400 per year will be paid to his beneficiaries for 15 years following his death.
 If he retires on or after his 60th birthday, he will be paid a benefit of \$158,400 per year for 15 years.
-If he retires, resigns or his employment is terminated on or after his 57th birthday, but prior to his 60th birthday, he will be paid benefits ranging from \$110,880 to \$148,896 per year for 15 years based on the year his employment terminates.
-The Company also has entered into an agreement with Mr. Lowe that provides that if he dies while he is employed by the Company, an amount of \$133,200 per year will be paid to his beneficiaries for 15 years following his death.
+If he retires, resigns or his employment is terminated on or after his 58th birthday, but prior to his 60th birthday, he will be paid benefits ranging from \$129,888 to \$148,896 per year for 15 years based on the year his employment terminates.
+The second agreement with Mr. Lowe provides that if he dies while he is employed by the Company, an amount of \$133,200 per year will be paid to his beneficiaries for 15 years following his death.
 If he retires on or after his 64th birthday, he will receive a benefit of \$133,200 per year for 15 years.
 If he retires or resigns or his employment is terminated on or after his 60th birthday, but prior to his 64th birthday, he will receive benefits for a period of 15 years ranging from \$60,952 to \$117,216 per year, depending upon the year his employment terminates.

-Mr. Puris is a party to an agreement which provides that if he dies while he is employed by the Company, his beneficiaries will receive payments of \$300,000 per year for 15 years following his death.
-If he retires on or after his 65th birthday, Mr. Puris will receive retirement benefits of \$300,000 per year for 15 years.
-If he retires, resigns or his employment is terminated on or after his 63rd birthday, but prior to his 65th birthday, he will be paid benefits ranging from \$230,000 to \$265,000 per year for 15 years, depending upon the year his employment terminates.
-In the event the employment of Mr. Puris were to terminate prior to his 63rd birthday other than for death, he would receive a lump-sum amount that in any case would not be less than \$1,500,000.
+Mr. Orr is a party to an agreement which provides that if he dies while he is employed by the Company, \$165,000 per year will be paid to his beneficiaries for 15 years following his death.
+Alternatively, if he retires, resigns or is otherwise no longer employed by the Company on or after his 55(th)birthday, he will be paid benefits for 15 years ranging from \$115,500 to \$165,000 per year, depending upon the year his employment terminates.
+In the event Mr. Orr's employment terminates prior to his 55(th) birthday, other than by reason of death, he will be paid a sum of no more than \$50,000.